 IV.
 Conclusion and outlook

-The amendments to the CBAM proposed in the omnibus initiative may ease the burden on affected businesses.
+The amendments to the CBAM in the omnibus initiative may ease the burden on affected businesses.
 This applies in particular to importers that fall below the threshold, i.e. small and medium-sized enterprises (SME).
+The amendments to restrict input materials to be considered to those from specific countries of origin and use a simplified calculation method is aimed at cutting red tape.

-The planned simplification measures must first pass through the ordinary legislative procedure on the European level before they become law.
-It remains to be seen whether the political majorities required will be forthcoming in the European Parliament and in the Council.
-Before the end of 2025, moreover, the Commission is planning to review the CBAM Regulation in its entirety and its impact on other industries and downstream goods subject to the EU ETS.
+Regardless of the forthcoming amendment of the CBAM Regulation, the Commission is still planning to review the Regulation in its entirety and its impact on other industries and downstream goods subject to the EU ETS before the end of 2025.
 Its scope may therefore be expanded to include the sectors covered by the EU ETS.